gourmetjs/gourmet-ssr/docs/tutorial-5.md

 1. When you render the initial content on the server-side, initiated by `res.serve()`.
 2. When you update the DOM on the client side, usually initiated by the user's action such as clicking a button.

 To make your life easier, it is best to make your data fetching code "isomorphic" as well.
-To support this, we encourage the following architecture as best practice.
+To support this, we recommend the following architecture as a best practice.

 - Implement all your data access as public APIs, and make them accessible equally from server and client.
 - Inside your SSR code, fetch data by invoking the APIs.